top of page

 traumascapes-our-work-workstreams-29-29.png

-Through survivor-led, trauma-focused, and trauma-sensitive creative workshops, programmes, and peer support, we write a new healing narrative by and for survivors.
-We support survivors to regain their power, heal trauma’s impact on mind, brain, and body, and reclaim authorship of their stories and ownership of their lives.
+Through survivor-led, trauma-focused, and trauma-sensitive creative workshops and programmes, we write a new healing narrative by and for survivors.
+We support survivors to harness the power of creative practices to explore, express, process, and (re-)imagine trauma and we support them to reconnect with themselves and others, nurture their power, heal, and reclaim authorship of their stories and ownership of their lives.

 Issue addressed:

-Though traditionally described as a mental experience, trauma is largely embodied.
-It is a ‘psychophysical experience, even when the traumatic event causes no direct bodily harm’ (Rothschild, 2000).
-Yet, mainstream therapeutic approaches are predominantly talk-based and do not directly address the embodied experience of trauma.
+Survivors are isolated and often marginalised, having to navigate the harrowing reality of trauma on their own with little to no support.
+Additionally, though trauma is a ‘psychophysical experience, even when the traumatic event causes no direct bodily harm’ (Rothschild, 2000), mainstream therapeutic approaches are predominantly talk-based and do not directly address the embodied experience of trauma.
 Additionally, access to therapy is problematic.
 Most survivors do not receive support and those who do have to wait several months for it.
 According to Mind, 58% of people are not offered a choice in the type of therapy they receive, 50% feel that the number of sessions are not enough, and only 10% of people feel that their cultural needs are taken into account.
-These issues are reflected in survivors’ mistrust in and complaints of the unsuitability of mainstream treatments and their call for trauma-informed, anti-oppressive, and culturally-sensitive practice.
+These issues are reflected in survivors’ mistrust in and complaints of the unsuitability of mainstream treatments and their call for trauma-informed, anti-oppressive, and culturally-sensitive practices.

 trauma-informed research art